 Before you can allow contractors onto the site to begin work, they need to receive the appropriate information and training, particularly regarding safety conduct.
 Failure to do so can dramatically increase the risk of an accident or injury occurring.
 A study by Pinnacol Assurance found that approximately 50% of construction employees who have been injured on-site have been on the job for six months or less.

-The Occupational Safety and Health Administration (OSHA) requires all employees who face occupational hazards on job sites to receive comprehensive and appropriate safety training before starting work.
+All employees who face occupational hazards on job sites to receive comprehensive and appropriate safety training before starting work.
 This includes everything from emergency preparedness to personal protective equipment and should be included in the onboarding process.

 For decades, safety training for construction sites has generally been completed in-person and on-site.
 However, the COVID-19 pandemic has changed the way in which many construction processes take place, including the orientation of any new contractors and teams.
 Not only do safety managers have to worry about keeping team members safe, but they also have to mitigate the risks that exposure to illness can have on the success of each construction project.
 For example, a single worker exposed to COVID-19 could cause significant and costly scheduling delays that affect the outcome and potentially even the profitability of the build.
 However, digital onboarding can eliminate many of these headaches.